skvrnami/rimr/README.md

 :white_check_mark: contains string
 :x: contains string separated by word boundaries (for matching change in women's names after marriage + after divorce)
 :white_check_mark: removing duplicites based on finding the most similar person (exact match on specified columns)
-:x: allow methods other than strict equality for finding the most similar person (when there are more than 1 similar person, e.g. in the case of description of a person - using TF-IDF or something similar)
+:white_check_mark: allow methods other than strict equality for finding the most similar person (when there are more than 1 similar person, e.g. in the case of description of a person - using Jaccard distance for comparison of words in occupation of a person, see `tests` for example)

 ## Workflow
 :white_check_mark: Find all similar between 2 datasets